- See a full list of publications

 The history and archaeology of Merovingian Gaul has remained a focus of Guy Halsall's research.
 This has encompassed work on towns and settlement patterns but, above all, the use of archaeological cemetery evidence to study social structures, especially thosed based around gender and the life-cycle.
 The problems of the relationships between documentary and excavated evidence, implicit in that project, have also been a constant area of interest.
 A volume of his collected essays on these themes, also containing much new material, was published in 2010.

 During the late 1990s and the early 2000s, Halsall developed an interest in early medieval violence and warfare and their place in society and politics.
-This led to the lengthy introduction to his edited volume Violence and Society in the Early Medieval West (1998), an important if controversial analysis of feud and vengeance-killing and a major monograph Warfare and Society in the Barbarian West, 450-900 (2003).
+This led to the lengthy introduction to his edited volume Violence and Society in the Early Medieval West (1998), an important if controversial analysis of feud and vengeance-killing and a prize-winning monograph, Warfare and Society in the Barbarian West, 450-900 (2003).

 The use of cemetery evidence to study early medieval ethnicity early became a focus for some of Halsall's most ground-breaking work, rejecting traditional readings of certain burial-types as those of 'Germanic' barbarians.
 This interest broadened into a major study of the Barbarian Migrations in western Europe (including the British Isles), published by Cambridge University Press in its 'Medieval Textbooks' series in 2007 and now in its fourth printing.